-Figure 3: Comparison between probabilistic lexical modeling based systems with increasing amounts of target domain or language training data

-(a) on the HIWIRE non-native accented speech recognition task.

-(b) on the Greek ASR task.
+Fig. 3.
+Comparison between probabilistic lexical modeling based systems with increasing amounts of target domain or language training data. (a) on the HIWIRE non-native accented speech recognition task, (b) on the Greek ASR task.

-Figure 4: Comparison of the phone-based and grapheme-based KL-HMM systems against the acoustic model adaptation based systems and the standard $\rm HMM/GMM$ system with increasing amounts of target domain training data

-(a) on the HIWIRE non-native accented speech recognition task.
+Fig. 4.
+Comparison of the phone-based and grapheme-based KL-HMM systems against the acoustic model adaptation based systems and the standard HMM/GMM system with increasing amounts of target domain training data. (a) on the HIWIRE non-native accented speech recognition task, (b) on the Greek ASR task.